squirrel-project/squirrel_nav/README.md

 ```bash
 $ roslaunch squirrel_navigation navigation.launch {map_file:=[mymap.yaml]}
 ```

-The argument `map_file:=[mymap.yaml]` can be omitted.
-In such case the map pointed by `default-map.yaml` is loaded. i*[mymap.yaml]* has to be replaced by the recorded mapping file.
+The argument `map_file:=[mymap.yaml]` can be omitted and the map pointed by `default-map.yaml` is loaded.
+In case the map's file is specified, *[mymap.yaml]* has to be replaced by the recorded mapping file.
 You have to use the full path to the mapping file, even if the yaml file is in the same directory.

 ###Start Rviz